 Ability Score Increase (Ex): The automaton adds +1 to any one of its ability scores.

 Automaton Upgrade 1: An engineer may add this upgrade to their Automaton at 5th level.
 Adding the first upgrade to an Automaton creates a telepathic link between the engineer and his creation.
 They can mentally communicate across any distance as long as they remain on the same plane.
 Communicating in this way is a free action.
 The engineer may choose to increase his Automaton by one size category, granting it a size bonus to Strength and additional hit points based on its size.
-In addition, it gains DR 5/-.
+In addition, it gains DR 5/- and the engineer may add a +2 equipment bonus to Strength or Dexterity to his automaton.

 Automaton Master Upgrade: An engineer may add this upgrade to their Automaton at 20th level.
 Adding the fourth upgrade gives the Automaton an Intelligence score of 10.
 It can now act upon its own volition, but always according to the intention of its creator, gaining an identical alignment as the creator’s at the moment it gained sentience.
 It gains feats appropriate to its hit dice and 2 skill points per hit dice, treating any skill the engineer has ranks in as a class skill.
 The engineer may also increase the size of the Automaton once more (to a maximum of Huge), and change the Automaton’s elemental energy attack to earth, water or wind damage.
-In addition, the Automaton increases to DR 10/-.
+In addition, the Automaton’s DR increases to 10/- and the engineer may add a +2 equipment bonus to Strength or Dexterity to his automaton.

 When it comes to tearing apart salvage, engineers are highly adept.
 By 2nd level, engineers become so used to tinkering with machinery that they come to understand the finer points of trap mechanisms.
 An engineer adds half of his engineer level to Perception skill checks made to locate traps and to Disable Device skill checks (minimum +1).
 An engineer can use Disable Device to disarm magic traps.